teodragovic/teodragovic.github.io/source/_posts/2014-02-11-dropping-ie-conditional-classes-and-thinking-fallback-first.markdown

 <![endif]-->
 ~~~

-Conditional classes are considered bad practice because they target only one small subset of particular browser.
-Granted it's the browser with most quirks, but with advancement of technology, new CSS additions and browsers rapid development cycle, feature support between various versions continues to become more disperse.
+Since they target only one small subset of particular browser conditional classes aren't very useful otherwise.
+Granted, that particular browser has the most quirks, but with  new CSS additions and rapid development cycles, feature support between various browser versions has become much more disperse.
 Isolating old versions of single browser just doesn't make much sense anymore.
 Especially since Microsoft [dropped conditional comments](http://www.sitepoint.com/microsoft-drop-ie10-conditional-comments/) in IE 10.

 Also, any kind of browser detection is considered [bad](http://css-tricks.com/browser-detection-is-bad/) and should be [avoided](http://jibbering.com/faq/notes/detect-browser/).